sosereyboth/RNFrontEndApp/README.md

 code .
 ```
 Now edit the file named "axios.js" under the folder "/api" by defining the "baseURL" as the IP of the machine which is running your back-end API service (in this case the kubernetes machine).
+For example, baseURL: 'http://192.168.1.8:30002'
+> Remember: The 30002 port number is the Kubernetes service port on which you deployed your application.